-Step 3: Neutral questions from Responders (audience).
+Step 3: Neutral guestions from Responders (audience).

 This is tough, to ask a question without embedding an opinion.
 It will take practice.
 For example, instead of "It's kind of dark" or "why is it so dark at the bottom" ask "what do you think about the balance of light and dark areas?"
+Be sure to ask about the fluid physics: "why does it look like that?"